 In addition to assets, the statement of net position also reports deferred outflows of resources.
 This separate financial statement element represents a consumption of net position that applies to a future period and so will not be recognized as an expense or expenditure until then.
-The District reports deferred outflows of resources for the current year pension contributions and for the unamortized amount on net change in proportionate share of net pension liability.
+The District reports deferred outflows of resources for the deferred charges on refunding debt and for pension related items.

 In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources.
 This separate financial statement element represents an acquisition of net position that applies to a future period and so will not be recognized as revenue until then.
-The District reports deferred inflows of resources for the difference between projected and actual earnings on pension plan investments specific to the net pension liability.
+The District reports deferred inflows of resources for pension related items.